abrIoTeu/Arduino-DHT11-RS485.modbus-Temperature-Humidity-Sensor/README.md

 * Adafruit DHT-11 sensor library

 ## Launch
 To launch the project, download the sketch and the dependencies as well.
 You may modify the project for personal usage and for contribution.
 Please note that, in accordance our license, **no commercial usage is allowed**.

-Please revise the variables.
+Please revise the variables like the timeout.

+Modbus regsiters:
+* 1: Temperature * 100 - stored as integer (uint16)
+* 2: Humidity * 100 - stored as integer (uint16)
+* 3: Status code - integer (uint16)

 ##